Skip to content

 : The research code is available as a Python package.
 For its setup and API reference, see the section Research Code.

-author={Hofmann, Simon M. and Ciston, Anthony and Koushik Abhay and Klotzsche, Felix and Hebart, Martin N. and Müller, Klaus-Robert and Villringer, Arno and Scherf, Nico and Hilsmann, Anna and Nikulin, Vadim V. and Gaebler, Michael},
+author = {Hofmann, Simon M. and Ciston, Anthony Buck and Koushik, Abhay and Klotzsche, Felix and Hebart, Martin N. and M\"uller, Klaus-Robert and Villringer, Arno and Scherf, Nico and Hilsmann, Anna and Nikulin, Vadim V. and Gaebler, Michael},

 }